d9394/auto-wsjtx-decoder/README.md

 # auto-wsjtx-decoder
 a script for automatic decode using wsjtx with pipe audio stream on a raspberry machine
+and then send result to my udp2telnet server and pskreporter.info station

 before use the script , you should install wsjtx-2.1.2 first.
 the packages are needed for wsjtx install on raspberry system: